vyrjana/pyimpspec/README.md

 - read certain data formats and parse the experimental data contained within
 - validate impedance spectra by checking if the data is Kramers-Kronig transformable
-- construct circuits by parsing a circuit description code
+- construct circuits by, e.g., parsing a circuit description code
+- calculate the distribution of relaxation times (DRT) in an imepdance spectrum
-- extract quantitative data from an impedance spectrum through complex non-linear least squares fitting of a circuit
+- extract quantitative data from an impedance spectrum through complex non-linear least squares fitting of an equivalent circuit
 - simulate the impedance response of circuits
 - perform basic visualization of impedance spectra and test/fit/simulation results